rapw3k/DEMETER/models/README.md

 }
 ```

 Alternatively, you can use individual contexts, e.g., to use only few modules of AIM.
-Note that referencing the main context is the same as referencing all individual modules (including cross-domain and domain layer) as shown below:
+Note that referencing the main context is the same as referencing all individual modules (including cross-domain and domain layer) as shown below.
+Note: there are two ways to reference JSON-LD contexts: i) using the ontology URI+"-context.jsonld" e.g., https://w3id.org/demeter/agri/agriFeature-context.jsonld ; ii) using the ontology URI+profile parameter (thanks to OGC definition server), e.g., https://w3id.org/demeter/agri/agriFeature?_profile=jsoncontext.
+Nevertheless, second approach still requires some updates to handle issues with entities with duplicated names.
+So, in the meantime, please use first approach.

 ```
 {